lzwjava/blog-source/notes/2025-07-12-juicing-wampee-safely-en.md

 ---
-title: "Juicing Wampee: Remove Seeds for Safety"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Juicing Wampee: Remove Seeds for Safety'
 translated: false
-generated: true
 ---

 Yes, it's generally okay to juice wampee fruit (also known as yellow skin fruit or Clausena lansium) using a juicer (榨汁机), but there are some important considerations regarding the seeds to ensure safety and quality: